9 July 2021

 Dr. Myrte Gosen, Faculty of Arts

 The summer school is primarily intended for graduate students to early career researchers, but will be open to advanced undergraduate students who are willing to take on an inspiring challenge.

 No specific prior knowledge or experience is required.
 Undergraduate students will need to have already acquired 120 ECTS in their bachelor programme.
-It is expected that the participants have a sufficient command of the English language to actively participate in the discussions and to present their own work in English.

 After this course you will be able to: